gmai2006/grammar/README.md

-# grammar
+# Grammars
-ANTLR4 PowerBuilder, DataWindow, MySql, and PostgreSQL grammars
+ANTLR4 grammars for PowerBuilder, DataWindow, MySql, and PostgreSQL grammars

-## PowerBuilder
+## PowerBuilder grammars
 There are two versions of PB: (1) general and (2) grammar that supports comments extraction.

-To generate parser and lexer for PB no support for comment run: **gradle generatePb** To generate parser and lexer for PB that supports comment run: **gradle generatePbWithComment** To test all run: gradle **testPb**
+To generate parser and lexer for PB no support for comment run: **gradle generatePb**

+To generate parser and lexer for PB that supports comment run: **gradle generatePbWithComment**

+To test all run: gradle **testPb**

 To test all run: gradle **testPbWithComments**

+### Change History
 - Add a grammar that parse comments
 - Fixed the ambiguous HEADER.
 Put it into the hidden channel
 - Fixed the function call statement that should accept argument types (string literal, primitive data types)